wrapnuts/wrapnuts/README.md

     - is the Cashu-wallet connected to a mint?
     - and does it have a balance?

 3. If a balance is displayed, both requirements have been met.
-Next, enter “2” in the main menu of Wrapnuts-cli to wrap a Cashu and follow the instructions until the wrapping process is complete.
+Next, enter “2” in the main menu of Wrapnuts-cli to wrap a cashu and follow the instructions until the wrapping process is complete.

 4. Enter “1” in the main menu of Wrapnuts-cli to see that your balance has changed accordingly.
 The file with the embedded cashu can either be shared with another user or redeemed with Nutwraps-cli.